 So, who has the keenest sense of smell, dogs or humans?
 Research suggests that, in some cases, our sense of smell rivals that in dogs.
 For example, we are more sensitive to amyl acetate (pentyl ethanoate), CH3CO2(CH2)4CH3, in bananas than dogs.
 This is likely explained by identifying ripe fruit being more important to our own ancestors and irrelevant to those of dogs.

 Finally, on the subject of blood, the metallic aroma is caused by a compound called trans-4,5-epoxy-(E)-2-decenal, or TED.
 Interestingly, the odour of TED is attractive to top predators like tigers and wolves (perhaps this helps them find their prey), but it is aversive to prey species like mice and rats (perhaps this conveys information about predation and injury).
-TED is a chiral compound and both enantiomers have been prepared separately in the lab and each has been smell tested.
+TED is a chiral compound.
+Both enantiomers have been prepared separately in the lab and each has been smell tested.
 A panel of flavour scientists perceived each enantiomer to smell similarly, but one to be much more pungent than the other.
 The results using mice were particularly interesting as the individual enantiomers of TED did not communicate fear in the mice – it was only when they were mixed together that the mice became scared.
 Fascinating!

 © University of York